Overview

 Course Credits

-This course will introduce the structure of the different systems of the human body and describe how the systems work together to maintain homeostasis within the body.
-Students will learn to identify the different anatomical parts and describe the organization and relationships between chemical units, cellular components, tissues, organs, and systems in the body.
+This course introduces the structure of the different systems within the human body and describes how those systems work together to maintain homeostasis and keep the body alive.
+You will identify anatomical parts and describe the organization and relationships between chemical units, cellular components, tissues, organs and systems.

 3